 - Home visits - We provide support from the hospice bereavement coordinator to your home and in the community

-- Community Referrals - We provide referrals to local grief counselors and other community resources.
+- Community Referrals - referrals to local grief counselors and other community resources.

 Often in the process of grieving, people may wonder if what they are experiencing is normal.
 Although grieving often involves a wide range of emotions, and the paths people take on their grief journey may vary, there are some common emotions that many people experience along the way.
 For instance, most people who are grieving will normally go through a period of numbness in the beginning.
 It may seem as if you are simply "going through the motions" of life, but feeling little.
 This is part of healthy grieving, because it is your body and mind’s way of protecting you from the first, intense shock of loss.